 The decrease in total revenues in 2009 compared to 2008 is primarily attributable to lower demand for our advisory and other services and the adverse effect of foreign exchange during 2009.
 The effects of foreign exchange resulted in an approximate 2% decrease in total revenues during 2009.
 The increase in revenue from research services in 2009 is due in part to our objective to drive a higher percentage of our revenue from research services, which was accomplished in part through greater alignment of our sales compensation plan with this objective, as well as the acquisition of JupiterResearch in July 2008.
 These increases were offset in part by a decline in the number of clients in 2009 due to the global economic slowdown.
-The decrease in advisory services and other revenue is reflective of the global economic slowdown in 2009 as well as our objective to drive a higher percentage of revenue from research services.
-No single client company accounted for more than 2% of revenues during 2009 or 2008.
+The decrease in advisory services and other revenue from research for more than 2% of revenues during 2009 or 2008.